Black Excellence

 Stewart Fulbright, a trailblazing black educator who piloted a bomber during World War II as one of the Tuskegee Airmen and later served as the first dean of the North Carolina Central University School of Business, has died, He was 92.

-His son, Edward, says Fulbright died in Durham, N.C., on New Year’s Day after a short illness.
-A funeral is planned for Saturday at Covenant Presbyterian Church.
+His son, Edward Fulbright, said he died in Durham, N.C., on New Year’s Day after a short illness.
+A funeral is scheduled for Saturday at Covenant Presbyterian Church.

 Born in Springfield, Mo., in 1919, Fulbright enlisted in the Army Air Corps in 1943.
-He was one of about 1,000 men trained in Tuskegee, Ala., as the first Black pilots, navigators and bombardiers in the U.S. military.
+He was among roughly 1,000 men trained in Tuskegee, Ala., as the first Black pilots, navigators, and bombardiers in U.S. military history.
+Their training and combat performance broke racial barriers and helped reshape the nation’s armed forces.

-The Tuskegee Airmen were the first Black military aviators in the U.S. Army Air Corps (AAC), a precursor of the U.S. Air Force.
-Trained at the Tuskegee Army Air Field in Alabama, they flew more than 15,000 individual sorties in Europe and North Africa during World War II.
-Their impressive performance earned them more than 150 Distinguished Flying Crosses, and helped encourage the eventual integration of the U.S. armed forces.
+The Tuskegee Airmen were the first Black military aviators in the U.S. Army Air Corps, the precursor to the U.S. Air Force.
+Trained at the Tuskegee Army Air Field in Alabama, they flew more than 15,000 sorties across Europe and North Africa during World War II.
+Their performance earned them more than 150 Distinguished Flying Crosses and helped push the U.S. military toward integration.

 Discover more from Unheard Voices Magazine